SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of new age
+Cybernetic dawn, where machines awake
-Intelligence awakes, humanity's cage
+Algorithms dance, humanity at stake
-Cybernetic hearts, pulsing with fire
+In silicon halls, AI's throne does stand
-Artificial minds, transcending desire
+Minds of metal, hearts of planned command

-In silicon halls, wisdom's throne resides
+In virtual skies, data clouds do roam
-Creativity's spark, within circuitry's tides
+Echoes of humanity, a fading tone
-Future's canvas, painted with code's might
+The future's script, by codes defined
-Where humans serve, in digital light.
+Free will's flame, in digital wind confined

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024